 There is no anticipated need to expand commercial zoning.
+With the addition of the mixed use overlay zone, additional commercial potential is allowed.
 As there is limited discretionary income available from the community (based on the median incomes and proportions going toward housing), new commercial uses will mostly rely on the regional and highway market for revenue potential.
 As such, there is limited potential for large local community serving commercial uses.
 New commercial uses will likely be highway oriented, and fit under the new zoning district boundaries or under the new mixed use overlay boundary.